Author Bio: Dr. Sanusi Umar MD is the author of this article.

-Given the specifics of the procedure above, it is clear that trichopigmentation are injections of ink into the skin.
+Given the specifics of the procedure above, it is clear that trichopigmentation is injections of ink into the skin.
 These injections may seem similar to tattooing, but it is not tattooing.

-While tattoo pigment can be applied to the skin to form designs and images, it is not the ideal choice to create the appearance of closely shaven hair density.
+While tattoo pigment can be applied to the skin to form designs and images, it is not ideal for creating the appearance of closely shaven hair density.
 Tattoo ink is placed much deeper in the dermis layer and increases the likelihood of discoloration and pigment appearing blue or green over time.

-Those seriously considering the option of pigmentation as an aid to reverse the appearance of hail loss should seek the help specialized hair loss experts instead of turning to their local tattoo parlor.
+Those seriously considering the option of pigmentation to reverse the appearance of hair loss should seek the help of specialized hair loss experts instead of turning to their local tattoo parlor.

 Trichopigmentation and Pattern Baldness

-Trichopigmentation can be performed to create and effect of a shaved head, with hair appearing to grow back, and improving the density of hair.
+Trichopigmentation can be performed to create an effect of a shaved head, with hair appearing to grow back and improving hair density.
 The procedure gives the appearance of hair growing up through the scalp by placing pigment strategically across the scalp.
-You can see a closeup photo of this below.
+You can see a close-up photo of this below.

-When there is more hair present it increases the believable appearance of Trichopigmentation.
+When there is more hair present, it increases the believable appearance of Trichopigmentation.
 This is a theory that also applies to hair concealers like Toppik.
-When more hair is present it is easier to create a convincing coverage.
+When more hair is present, it is easier to create convincing coverage.

-Another variable that must be taken into account is skin color.
-The use of scalp tattooing on darker skin looks far more realistic in comparison with a patient with a fair skin tone.
+Another variable that Providers must take into account is skin color.
+The use of scalp tattooing on darker skin looks far more realistic than a patient with a fair skin tone.